ch-muhammad-adil/flutter-plugin-circular_profile_avatar/README.md

         CircularProfileAvatar(
+              'https://avatars0.githubusercontent.com/u/8264639?s=460&v=4', //sets image path, it should be a URL string. default value is empty string, if path is empty it will display only initials
               radius: 100, // sets radius, default 50.0
               backgroundColor: Colors.transparent, // sets background color, default Colors.white
               borderWidth: 10,  // sets border, default 0.0